Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In patients with angina pectoris and / or spontaneous angina pectoris (including unstable angina ) up to 50-75% of episodes of myocardial ischemia are painless (asymptomatic, "mute").
+In patients with angina pectoris and/or spontaneous angina (including unstable angina ), up to 50-75% of myocardial ischemia episodes are painless (asymptomatic, "silent").
 It can be said that painless myocardial ischemia is the most common manifestation of coronary heart disease.
-However, in completely asymptomatic individuals, episodes of painless ischemia ("isolated" painless ischemia, as the only manifestation of IHD) are rarely recorded (about 5% of those surveyed).
+However, in completely asymptomatic individuals, episodes of painless ischemia ("isolated" painless ischemia, as the only manifestation of coronary heart disease) are rarely recorded (in approximately 5% of those examined).

-It is possible to detect the presence of painless ischemia only with the help of instrumental research methods, most often use a test with physical activity and ECG monitoring.
-A sign of painless ischemia is a horizontal or skewed depression of the ST segment.
-The duration of recording the ST segment depression during ECG monitoring should exceed 1 min.
-There is even a variant of painless ischemia without changes on the ECG - "hidden", "secret", "supernemaya" ("clandestine") ischemia, which is detected by scintigraphy of the myocardium.
+The presence of silent ischemia can be detected only by instrumental methods of examination, most often using a test with physical activity and ECG monitoring.
+A sign of painless ischemia is horizontal or slanting depression of the ST segment.
+The duration of recording the depression of the ST segment during ECG monitoring should exceed 1 min.
+There is even a variant of painless ischemia without changes on the ECG - "latent", "secret", "super-silent" ("clandestine") ischemia, which is detected using myocardial scintigraphy.

-In approximately 25% of cases, the reduction of coronary blood flow, probably due to coronary vasoconstriction, is of primary importance.
-Often, the appearance of signs of painless ischemia occurs during intense mental activity, psycho-emotional stress, smoking.
-The clinical and prognostic significance of episodes of painless myocardial ischemia is about the same as angina pectoris.
-The likelihood of complications and prognosis are determined by the degree of coronary artery and myocardial lesion, and not by the severity of the pain syndrome or the magnitude of the ST segment deviation.
-It is proved, for example, that the detection of painless ischemia in patients with unstable angina is a very unfavorable prognostic sign.
+In approximately 25% of cases, the main factor is the decrease in coronary blood flow, probably due to coronary vasoconstriction.
+Quite often, the signs of painless ischemia occur during intense mental activity, psychoemotional stress, and smoking.
+The clinical and prognostic significance of episodes of painless myocardial ischemia is approximately the same as that of angina.
+The likelihood of complications and the prognosis are determined by the degree of damage to the coronary arteries and myocardium, and not by the severity of the pain syndrome or the magnitude of the ST segment deviation.
+It has been proven, for example, that the detection of painless ischemia in patients with unstable angina is a very unfavorable prognostic sign.

 What do need to examine?